The workspace setting can be accessed by pressing the rightmost gear icon in the toolbar.

 Toggles the ground plane on or off.

 Determines how many squares are distributed along each side of the ground plane.
-If this value is equal to the ground size parameter, every square will be one square metre.
+Each square is one square metre.

 Determines the color of the ground plane.